Crowd4SDG/crowdnalysis/README.md

 [![codecov](https://codecov.io/gh/Crowd4SDG/crowdnalysis/branch/develop/graph/badge.svg?token=JZ8BD8MZ9D)](https://codecov.io/gh/Crowd4SDG/crowdnalysis)

 # crowdnalysis
- Crowdsourcing Citizen Science projects usually require citizens to classify items (images, pdfs, songs,&#8230;) into one of a finite set of categories.
-Once an image is classified by different citizens, the different votes need to be aggregated to obtain a consensus classification.
-Usually this is done by selecting the most voted category.
- *crowdnalysis* allows Crowdsourcing Citizen Science projects to compute consensus that go beyond the selection of the most voted category, by computing a model of quality for each of the citizen scientist involved in the project.
- This more advanced consensus results in higher quality information for the Crowdsourcing Citizen Science project.
+Crowdsourcing Citizen Science projects usually require citizens to classify items (images, pdfs, songs, etc.) into one of a finite set of categories.
+Once an image is annotated by contributing citizens, we need to aggregate these annotations to obtain a consensus classification.
+Usually, the consensus for an item is achieved by selecting the most voted category for the item. *crowdnalysis* allows computing consensus using more advanced techniques beyond the standard majority voting.
+In particular, it provides consensus methods that model quality for each of the citizen scientists involved in the project.
+This more advanced consensus results in higher quality information for the Crowdsourcing Citizen Science project, an essential requirement as citizens are increasingly willing and able to contribute to science.

 ## Implemented consensus algorithms